Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Examples

 \begin{example}[\textit{RCT with close substitute}] \cite{kline2016evaluating} consider an RCT with a ``close substitute'' to study the effects of preschooling on educational outcomes.
-In their setting, $D \in \mathcal{D} = \{0,1,2\}$, where $D=0$ denotes home care (no preschool), $D = 2$ denotes a preschool program called Head Start, and $D = 1$ denotes preschools other than Head Start, i.e., the close substitute.
-Let $Z \in \mathcal{Z}=\{0,1\}$ denote an indicator variable for an offer to attend Head Start.
-Assumption \ref{as:exog} holds because $Z$ is randomly assigned. \cite{kline2016evaluating} impose the restriction that
+In their setting, $D \in \mathcal{D} = \{c,h,n\}$, where $D= c$ denotes home care (no preschool), $D = h$ denotes a preschool program called Head Start, and $D = n$ denotes preschools other than Head Start, i.e., the close substitute.
+Let $Z \in \mathcal{Z}=\{0,1\}$ denote an indicator variable for a randomized offer to attend Head Start.
+Assumption \ref{as:exog} holds because $Z$ is randomly assigned.
+In evaluating the cost-effectiveness of Head Start, \cite{kline2016evaluating} impose the restriction

 The condition in \eqref{eq:kw} states that if a family's schooling choice changes upon receiving a Head Start offer, then they must choose Head Start when receiving the offer.
 In other words, it cannot be the case that upon receiving a Head Start offer, a family switches from no preschool to preschools other than Head Start, or the other way around.
 The restriction can be formulated in terms of Assumption \ref{ass:generalizedstrata} with